rollup/rollup/docs/01-command-line-reference.md

 rollup --config rollup.config.ts --configPlugin typescript
 ```

+Also have a look at [Config Intellisense](guide/en/#config-intellisense) for more ways to use TypeScript typings in your config files.

 Config files support the options listed below.
 Consult the [big list of options](guide/en/#big-list-of-options) for details on each option:

 ```javascript